Skip to main content

 A-Q (Suited)

 Another strongest drawing hand is Ace-Queen suited, but it can lose its steam on the flop if it does not spike at least a pair.
-Interestingly enough, ace-queen suits can still hit nut-flushes because they still possess the highest card (the ace) of their respected suit.
+Interestingly enough, ace-queen suits can still hit nut-flushes because they still possess the highest card (the ace) of their respective suit.
 The pocket ace and pocket queens will still be an issue when you’re playing ace-queen.

 Pocket Jacks

 Poker players consider Pocket Jacks to be one of their harder hands.
-Even though the hand has a high winning percentage against two random cards, pocket aces, pocket kings, and pocket queens destroy the hand.
-A 50-50 shot against ace-king is also possible.
+Even though the hand has a high winning percentage against two random cards, pocket aces, pocket kings, and pocket queens destroy it.
+A 50-50 shot against an ace-king is also possible.
 These are the reasons why you should play pocket jacks very carefully.
 A hand like this is still good for opening pots, and it’s far ahead of drawing hands like K-J, Q-J, J-T, 9-9, etc.

 A-J (Suited)